Isreal-Oluwasegun/Data-Science-Portfolio/README.md

 - Test the model to see if it can generalize
 - Communicate the result in form of
 - Visualization ( Mapbox Open street map).
+- Using equation as a tool of communication for technical viewers
+- Using interactive dashboard

 CONCLUSION
 - It was observed that houses around the coastline have higher price.
-- Using equation for technical viewers
-- Using interactive dashboard

 This project is a self chosen project to enhance my knowledge in my current study in data science at WorldQuant university.

 I will appreciate feedback on areas I need to improve on for better result.
 Thanks